FearMyCode/chatbot/README.md

 Run the flask project

 # Purpose #
-The purpose of the website was to provide a chatbot with good functionality and A smooth user experience.
+The purpose of the website was to provide a chatbot with good functionality and A smooth UI and UX.
-We thought that ChatGPT had a lack of design and became too complicated so we decided to redesign it in a more simple and clean way.
+We thought that ChatGPT had a lack of design and became too complicated so we decided to redesign it in a more simple and efficient way.
+We didn't want to add a gimmick that would reduce the chatbot's functionality so we left it as is, with full interactability.

 # Design, HTML & CSS #
 For our design, we used agile processes to ensure efficiency.